Mind the Gap: Aligning Knowledge Bases with User Needs to Enhance Mental Health Retrieval: Introduction

-Recent studies have examined how gaps between user demand and document supply affect retrieval and content generation. \citet{abian2022wikidata} showed that such misalignments can be systematically identified, but their coverage analysis relies on Wikipedia pageview metrics and lacks generalizability beyond that domain. \citet{sinha2023findability} introduced the metric of \textit{findability}, which measures how easily relevant documents can be surfaced by real queries even if buried in a corpus, distinguishing it from traditional retrievability metrics.
-However, \textit{findability} remains a passive diagnostic that does not actively resolve coverage gaps.
+Recent studies have examined how gaps between user demand and document supply affect retrieval and content generation. \citet{abian2022wikidata} showed that such misalignments can be systematically identified, but their coverage analysis relies on Wikipedia pageview metrics and lacks generalizability beyond that domain. \citet{sinha2023findability} introduced the metric of \textit{findability}, which measures how easily relevant documents can be surfaced by real queries, distinguishing it from traditional retrievability metrics.
+However, findability remains a passive diagnostic that does not actively resolve coverage gaps.
 In contrast, \citet{kang2025improving} proposed CCQGen, a concept-coverage–based query generation framework that iteratively produces synthetic queries to expose uncovered concepts within individual documents.
 While CCQGen improves internal document representation, it does not incorporate real user demand or address under-served topics at the corpus level.

-Our approach differs from prior work by explicitly integrating demand-driven gap detection with adaptive synthetic content generation, allowing us to identify under-served areas of the corpus based on real user demand and strategically generate targeted content to close those gaps.
+More recent work has explored related approaches that associate each document with synthetic queries to enhance retrieval.
+For example, \citet{raina2024question} generate question-answer pairs over atomic document units to better align user queries with content, while \citet{yang2024geometry} apply a similar idea in healthcare by linking each document to answerable synthetic queries.
+These methods improve retrieval within existing corpora, whereas our work focuses on corpus-level augmentation.
+Specifically, we integrate demand-driven gap detection with adaptive synthetic content generation to identify under-served topics and create targeted new content to close these gaps.

 In this paper, we take a systematic and automated approach to improving RAG methods at the source: finding and filling content gaps rather than only optimizing retrieval or ranking.
 To demonstrate the utility of our framework, we apply it to a large mental health knowledge base.
 Our contributions are threefold:

 \begin{itemize} \item \textbf{Knowledge base gap analysis using real-world conversations}.
 We present a systematic framework for identifying topic-level content gaps.
 Using the mental health resources from \textit{mindline.sg}~\citep{weng2024mental}, Singapore’s national digital mental health platform, as a case study, we show how real users’ posts on the \textit{let’s talk} anonymous mental health forum can reveal underserved needs. \item \textbf{Synthetic document augmentation}.
 We demonstrate how these gaps can inform efficient knowledge base augmentation by recommending the content of documents to be added.
 We show that strategically enriching the corpus with synthetic documents targeted at critical gaps improves retrieval performance, with directed augmentation achieving near–large-scale performance at a fraction of the size. \item \textbf{Empirical evaluation}.
 We evaluate the relevance and usefulness of recommended resources using LLM-as-a-Judge techniques.
 Our results are robust across multiple RAG pipelines, including baseline, hierarchical, reranking, and query transformation methods. \end{itemize}